-The answer is to find the balance between our need to belong to our need for self-expression.
+The answer is to find the balance between our need to belong to our need for self-expression and freedom.

-So how to stop the automated approval seeking tendency?
+So how to stop the automated validation seeking behavior?
 Here are a few tips that I personally find very helpful.

 Want to feel happier?
 Fulfilled?
 Empowered?

 Then learn how to approve of yourself, even when others don’t provide you that.

 Start paying attention to the small approval seeking habits of yours